datagrok-ai/public/help/develop/admin/security.md

 ### Authentication

-Datagrok supports different types of authentication including but not limited to login-password, OAUTH, LDAP.
+Datagrok supports different types of authentication including but not limited to login-password, OAUTH, and LDAP.

 Enterprise customers might prefer to use a custom SSO (single sign-on) scheme.
 We can accommodate these needs by developing a customer-specific integration.